-Actor.
-Born February 19, 1967, in Santurce, Puerto Rico.
-Del Toro's mother died when he was nine years old, and his family moved to a farm in Pennsylvania four years later.
+Benicio Del Toro was born on February 19, 1967, in Santurce, Puerto Rico.
+Del Toro's mother died when he was 9 years old, and his family moved to a farm in Pennsylvania four years later.
 Del Toro enrolled at the University of California at San Diego after high school with the intention of becoming a lawyer.
 Instead, his love of acting (developed in freshman drama classes) led him to pursue serious theater training.
 He moved to New York City, where he attended the Circle in the Square Professional Theater School before winning a scholarship to the renowned Stella Adler Conservatory.

-After appearing in guest spots on such television shows as Miami Vice, Del Toro landed his first feature film role, portraying a circus performer called Duke the Dog-Faced Boy in Big Top Pee-wee (1988), a forgettable big screen vehicle for Paul Reubens' manic TV alter ego, Pee-Wee Herman.
-Del Toro subsequently had small roles in the Timothy Dalton James Bond film License to Kill (1989), as well as The Indian Runner (1991), the acclaimed actor Sean Penn's first directorial effort.
+After appearing in guest spots on such television shows as Miami Vice, Del Toro landed his first feature film role, portraying a circus performer called Duke the Dog-Faced Boy in Big Top Pee-Wee (1988), a forgettable big-screen vehicle for Paul Reubens's manic TV alter ego Pee-Wee Herman.
+Del Toro subsequently had small roles in the James Bond film License to Kill (1989), starring Timothy Dalton, as well as The Indian Runner (1991), actor Sean Penn's first directorial effort.

-Over the next several years, he turned in memorable performances in such films as Christopher Columbus: The Discovery (1992), China Moon (1991), starring Ed Harris, and the independent favorite Swimming with Sharks (1994).
+Over the next several years, Del Toro turned in memorable performances in such films as Christopher Columbus: The Discovery (1992), China Moon (1991), starring Ed Harris, and the independent favorite Swimming With Sharks (1994).
 He first gained serious critical attention in 1995, however, for his scene-stealing turn as Fred Fenster, the mumbling, doomed hoodlum with a flair for fashion in the acclaimed crime drama The Usual Suspects, costarring Kevin Spacey and Gabriel Byrne.
-Del Toro earned an Independent Spirit Award for the performance - the first of two, it turned out, as he picked up another the following year for his supporting turn in Basquiat, as the best friend of the titular artist (played by fellow indie favorite Jeffrey Wright).
+Del Toro earned an Independent Spirit Award for the performances—the first of two, it turned out, as he picked up another the following year for his supporting turn in Basquiat, as the best friend of the titular artist (played by fellow indie favorite Jeffrey Wright).

-Del Toro's first mainstream leading role, in the critically drubbed Excess Baggage (1997), costarring Alicia Silverstone, did little to advance his otherwise promising career.
-He put on a good deal of weight for his next film, the little-seen Fear and Loathing in Las Vegas (1998), in which he played Dr. Gonzo, the lawyer-sidekick of the film's star (Johnny Depp), a Hunter Thompson-esque journalist.
+Del Toro's first mainstream leading role was in the critically drubbed Excess Baggage (1997), costarring Alicia Silverstone.
+The project did little to advance his otherwise promising career.
+He put on a good deal of weight for his next film, the little-seen Fear and Loathing in Las Vegas (1998), in which he played Dr. Gonzo, the lawyer-sidekick of film star Johnny Depp as a Hunter S. Thompson-esque journalist.
 Another edgy offering, 2000's The Way of the Gun, also failed to click with audiences.